The book

 Engineering and the primacy of coherence

 Systems fail because they lose coherence, not because they lack power.
 Feedback loops, synchronisation protocols, carrier recovery and phase-locked loops are practical responses to coherence limits.
 Communication is phase negotiation, positioning is timing alignment, imaging depends on preserving coherent phase relationships.
-Engineering has lived the truth for decades.
+Many familiar engineering disciplines can be interpreted through the language of coherence preservation, synchronisation, and constrained phase evolution.

 5. 55